TUDelft-books/FAIR4TU_Submission_Help/book/introduction/intro.md

 # Introduction: What is a Research Data Repository

 Research data repositories are digital platforms that store, manage, and disseminate valuable research data.
 These repositories are not mere storage units.
-They are designed to make research FAIR, foster innovation and accelerate scientific progress.
+They are designed to make research [FAIR](introduction/fair_data_and_software.md)
+, foster innovation and accelerate scientific progress.

 ## Key Functions of Research Data Repositories